Curious George (film): Plot

-At the museum, Ted reveals the idol's actual size to Mr. Bloomsberry and is kicked out by Junior after the monkey accidentally destroys an Apatosaurus skeleton.
-After a failed call to the animal control service, Ted and the monkey are forced to sleep outside in a park.
-The next morning, Ted follows the monkey into the zoo and they encounter Maggie and her students.
-Ted names the monkey George after a nearby statue of George Washington and saves him after he floats away with helium balloons.
-At the home of Clovis, an inventor, George discovers that an overhead projector makes the idol appear huge.
-Ted and George borrow Clovis' truck to take the projector to show to Mr. Bloomsberry, but Junior secretly pours his latte on the projector, causing it to explode, and frames George by giving him the mug.
-A defeated Ted informs the public that the museum will permanently close and allows animal control officers to capture George.
+Back at the museum, Ted reveals the idol's actual size to Mr. Bloomsberry and is kicked out by Junior when the monkey accidentally destroys an Apatosaurus skeleton.
+After a failed call to animal control, Ted and the monkey are forced to sleep outside in a park, where they start to bond.
+The next morning, Ted follows the monkey to a nearby zoo where they encounter Maggie and her students.
+Ted names the monkey George after a nearby statue of George Washington and saves him after he floats away due to holding too many balloons.

+At the home of Clovis, an inventor, George discovers that an overhead projector can make objects appear huge and Ted realizes they can use it on the small idol he found to save the exhibit.
+Ted and George show the projector to Mr. Bloomsberry, but Junior sabotages the plan with his latte, destroying the projector while framing George.
+Defeated, Ted informs the public outside the museum that it is going to close.
+He then allows animal control to capture George, who place him on the H. A. Rey in order to return him to Africa.

-Worried about George, Ted speaks with Maggie, who inspires him to rescue him.
-He sneaks onto the ship and reunites with George in the cargo hold.
-George notices that the small idol reveals a pictogram when turned to the light, and Ted realizes that it is a map leading to the real idol, which they find in the jungle.
-The real idol is displayed in the museum, which reopens with new interactive exhibits.
-Ted is praised for saving the museum and Ivan gives Ted his apartment back due to his fondness for George.
-During the celebration, Junior works as a valet at the museum, devastated over being unable to realize the parking lot, but Bloomsberry approves of him regardless.
+A regretful Ted speaks with Maggie who encourages him to rescue George.
+Later that night, Ted sneaks onto the ship and reunites with George in the cargo hold.
+George notices that the idol reveals a pictogram when light shines through it and Ted realizes that it is a map leading to the real idol.
+When they arrive in Africa, they find the true 40 feet tall idol.

-When George goes to retrieve a balloon, he notices a rocket and activates it.
-Ted notices and jumps in with him and they end up circumnavigating the Earth.
+The idol is displayed in the museum along with new interactive exhibits, which generate enough public interest to save the museum.
+Junior begins working as a valet for museum guests and is happy when he finally receives praise from his father.
+Ted is invited to move back in to his apartment by Ivan when the latter is visiting the museum.
+Ted and Maggie share a romantic moment that is interrupted when George accidentally activates a rocket, resulting in Ted and George launching into space.